Muszeb/ENQUIRE/README.md

 <details><summary>INSTALLATION</summary>

 ENQUIRE can currently be run on LINUX systems and LINUX virtual machines using [Apptainer/Singularity](https://apptainer.org/docs/user/latest/introduction.html).
 Please follow the [installation steps](https://github.com/apptainer/apptainer/blob/main/INSTALL.md) specific to your setup and install Apptainer/Singularity in order to use ENQUIRE.
 The file called `ENQUIRE.sif` (1.3 GB in size) is a compressed Singularity Image File (SIF) that already contains all the code, dependendencies and stable metadata needed to run ENQUIRE, so no extra installation steps are needed.
+We recommend adding the path to the `apptainer` executable to your `PATH` variable (e.g. by editing your `.bashrc` file).
+This allows to directly execute `ENQUIRE.sif` as any other executable (`./ENQUIRE.sif`)

 Next, clone the repository, download the SIF image file `ENQUIRE.sif` from [our lab's website](http://sysbiomed-erlangen.weebly.com/) with `curl`, check that the file is intact with `md5sum`,and make it executable: